aehrc/INSIDER/README.md

     -o test_2mer
 ```

 For each sequence, extract 2-mers and count their frequencies.
-Ambigous bases (i.e., N's) are ignored)
+Ambigous bases (i.e., N's) are ignored.

 ### Cluster K-mer frequencies